davidmoten/xuml-tools/README.md

     cd xuml-tools
     mvn clean install

-### Create a project using the xuml-model archetype

-Use the maven archetype to create a project in interactive mode:

-    cd <YOUR_WORKSPACE>
-    mvn archetype:generate \
-    -DarchetypeGroupId=com.github.davidmoten \
-    -DarchetypeArtifactId=xuml-model-archetype \
-    -DarchetypeVersion=0.1-SNAPSHOT

-Then

-    cd <NEW_PROJECT>
-    mvn test

-The above command
-* generates classes from *src/main/resources/domain.xml*
-* runs unit tests against an embedded in-memory Derby database

 ### Worked example

 See the example of [creating an Order Tracking system with a REST API](example.md).